DanCSmugBug/SmugBugArcade/README.md

 As usual, I included screenshots with my files so how the code looks running can be seen by those who aren't interested in running it themselves.

+Update: 10/26/19: Added in a couple of fixes for the Shooting Gallery minigame, including better bounds for the targets and stopping the creation of more targets after the game ends.